Course syllabus

 As future sustainability professionals in training, you are preparing for potential future meetings and collaboration.
 Thus, for all public milestones, deliverables, and/or events, students are encouraged to participate in-person and/or online with dress and demeanor befitting a professional environment.

 All members of the class are expected to follow rules of common courtesy in all email messages, threaded discussions and chats within Canvas and other online services.
-Please refer to these resources.
+Please refer to the Center for Teaching Excellence > Netiquette Guide for Online Courses.

 Policies